 The Allen Institute is dedicated to answering some of the biggest questions in bioscience and accelerating research worldwide.
-The Institute is a recognized leader in large-scale research with a commitment to an open science model within its research institutes, the Allen Institute for Brain Science, launched in 2003, and the Allen Institute for Cell Science, launched in 2014.
+The Institute is a recognized leader in large-scale research with a commitment to an open science model within its research institutes, the Allen Institute for Brain Science, launched in 2003, and the Allen Institute for Cell Science, launched in 2014, and the Allen Institute for Immunology, launched in 2018.
 In 2016, the Allen Institute expanded its reach toward the broader landscape of bioscience with the launch of The Paul G. Allen Frontiers Group.

 Uncovering the mysteries of the brain requires a large-scale approach using multidisciplinary teams with diverse skillsets and minds open to discovery.
-For over ten years, the Allen Institute for Brain Science has created valuable data, knowledge and tools that are openly shared through the Allen Brain Atlas data portal.
+For mroe than 15 years, the Allen Institute for Brain Science has created valuable data, knowledge and tools that are openly shared through the Allen Brain Atlas data portal.

 Each of our cells is an intricate machine, driving our health and targeted by disease.
 The Allen Institute for Cell Science aims to generate and share singular predictive and animated models of cells to enable researchers around the globe better insight into how our cells function.